 In 2022, Headwaters partnered with the LEO Club at Rappahannock County High School (RCHS) to bring the President’s Volunteer Service Award (PSVA) to students at RCHS.

 Led by the AmeriCorps and managed in partnership with Points of Light, this program allows Certifying Organizations like Headwaters to recognize their most exceptional volunteers.

 Through this program, students are incentivized to participate in volunteer service activities at the local, state, national, and/or international levels.
 If enough volunteer hours are logged and verified, students can receive an award recognizing them for their volunteer service.

 To learn more about the PSVA, click here.

 Profile of a Graduate

-Next Step, one of the first programs of Headwaters, offered college prep, life skills, and career readiness to students at Rappahannock County High School.
-Over the last few years, our Next Step program evolved into the state-mandated Profile of Graduate program.
+Next Step, one of the first programs of Headwaters, offered college prep, life skills, and career readiness support to students at Rappahannock County High School.
+In 2019, our Next Step Program evolved into the state-mandated Profile of Graduate program.
 Profile of a Graduate focuses on five keys areas: critical thinking, creative thinking, collaboration, communication and citizenship.
-Headwaters administers the endowed Next Step funds to cover 50% of an employee salary for the Profile of a Graduate Coordinator position at RCHS.
+Headwaters administered the endowed Next Step fund to cover 50% of an employee salary for the Profile of a Graduate Coordinator position at RCHS from 2019-2023.